 The Journal of Digital Landscape Architecture addresses all aspects of digital technologies, applications, information, and knowledge bases in research, education, and practice pertaining to landscape architecture and related fields.
 The journal publishes original papers that address theoretical and practical issues, innovative developments, methods, applications, findings, and case studies that are drawn primarily from work presented at the annual international Digital Landscape Architecture conference.
 Its intent is to encourage the broad dissemination of these ideas, innovations, and practices.
-The Journal of Digital Landscape Architecture is listed in the international citation database Scopus.
+The Journal of Digital Landscape Architecture is listed in the international citation database Scopus, where it is in the 65th percentile among architecture journals.

 Prof. Erich Buhmann, ATELIER BERNBURG